EGuthrieWasTaken/CofC-Auto-Registration/README.md

 2) A recent version of [Google Chrome](https://www.google.com/chrome/).
 Any version of Chrome for which a ChromeDriver is available should work (see requirement #2), but older issues may have unforeseen problems.
 3) The corresponding version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) to your version of Chrome.
 You can find your Chrome version by selecting the 3 dots icon on the top right of the browser, and then selecting Help -> About Google Chrome.
 The full version number is listed there, but you only need the first number (ex: 86.X.X.X).
 For version 86 of Chrome, you would want version 86 of ChromeDriver, and so on.
 4) It isn't enough to simply download ChromeDriver; you have to place it in your ``PATH``.
 For Linux and MacOS, this can generally be accomplished by running the following command:
+**Important Note**: Make sure the file named ``chromedriver`` is in your current user's ``Downloads`` directory before using either of the below commands.
+Otherwise the commands will fail.

 ```bash
 sudo mv ~/Downloads/chromedriver /usr/local/bin/